 Reflecting aesthetically

-We have said that the thematic reframing offered by a reflective adaptation will generally be enacted artistic choices as to medium and expressive or symbolic choices rather than through explicit argument.
+We have said that the thematic reframing offered by a reflective adaptation will generally be enacted through artistic choices as to medium and expressive or symbolic means rather than through explicit argument.
 Certain aspects of the Shakespearean perspective are retained in Throne, transposed from dialogue to moving images: the shafts of light and darkness in the forest display how fair can be foul and foul fair; claustrophobic spatial arrangements objectify Macbeth's sense of being “cabined, cribbed, confined”.
 The limited control of humans over their world is conveyed in the film by episodes of blurred vision.
 It is not just the mist (Macbeth's "misty air") commuting from text to image in the film's many foggy shots, but carefully designed moments in which seeing becomes partial.
 Asaji's retreat into a dark space in a room in order to retrieve the tempered wine is one such sequence; the camera lingers on our inability to make out her form.
 The scene with the forest spirit, too, includes an unorthodox shot in which our view of the spirit is blocked by a tree.
 Even the head dress sign of the eclipse that accompanies many scenes has been called an icon of occluded vision.
 Neither the characters nor the (real) spectators are able to take in the full picture.
 How can they be expected to genuinely control it?
 Kurosawa manages, with the song Washizu hears and interrupts, an allusion to the “mousetrap” scene in Hamlet, again underlining the constraints on human agency.

 While these devices underline Throne’s continuity with its source, the theme of limits to human agency takes, in Kurosawa’s adaptation, a radical turn that shifts the focus from character to situation.
 This creates a significant artistic problem: Kurosawa must transmute an affectively rich, character-focused tragedy into a narrative of largely impersonal processes, without forfeiting his hold on an audience.
-He might have asked us to pity Washizu; in fact none of the film's characters is a focus of empathic concern or even of impersonal sympathy; as we have noted, nothing stirring or memorable is said; Macbeth's great, flawed central character is replaced by Throne's ignoble death of a much less remarkable man.
+He might have asked us to pity Washizu; in fact none of the film's characters is a focus of empathic concern or even of impersonal sympathy.
+As we have noted, nothing stirring or memorable is said; Macbeth's great, flawed central character is replaced by Throne's ignoble death of a much less remarkable man.
 Shakespeare’s thirty four lines (I.2.7-43) on the valour of Macbeth and Banquo carry us into the fighting, allowing an imagined glimpse of frontline courage before either appears before us.
 Kurosawa reduces this to a generalised report, prefaced by “luck was on our side.”
 With the sacrifice of appeal to the spectator's empathic emotions, Kurosawa abandons the cardinal gateways through which aesthetic effect is generated in Macbeth.